ztlevi/dotty/shell/git/README.md

 EOF
 ```

-## company config: when you work on a company based machine, and you have a different git account
+## Company config: when you work on a company based machine, and you have a different git account

 ```sh
 cat <<EOF >~/work/dots/git-company-config